-This year marks 50 years since the assassination of Martin Luther King Jr and also the launch of a new Civil Rights Trail through the USA‘s south – a route that has made it into our top travel list for 2018.
-On a road trip from King’s birthplace in Atlanta to the site of his assassination in Memphis, Ella Buchan discovers how his legacy applies today.
+This year marks 50 years since the assassination of Martin Luther King Jr, and also the launch of a new Civil Rights Trail through the USA‘s south – a route that made it into our top travel list for 2018.
+On a road trip from King’s birthplace in Atlanta to the site of his assassination in Memphis, Ella Buchan discovers how his legacy still applies 50 years on.

 Wanda Battle wastes no time on formalities.
 She squeezes my hand, closes her eyes and tilts her face upwards, haloed by the dim yellow lights.
 Then she erupts into song, her rendition of This Little Light of Mine swelling and expanding, threatening to shatter the walls.

 We’re in the basement of Dexter Avenue Baptist Church in Montgomery, Alabama, where Wanda is tour director.
 Martin Luther King Jr was pastor here until the bus boycott thrust him to Civil Rights leadership.
 Later, he led protestors to the town on the 54-mile march from Selma.

 It’s my second stop on a road trip through America’s south, visiting people and places associated with King and the movement.
 My journey comes just before the launch of the US Civil Rights Trail (by Travel South USA) in January 2018.

 Starting in Atlanta, where the Martin Luther King Jr National Historic Site includes his childhood home and burial place, my route traces a period where hope clashed with hatred and determination met with fear (and vice-versa).

 Now, with an increasingly vocal far right, many fear progress is unravelling.

 “[Racism] never died,” Dan Moore, founder of Atlanta’s APEX (African-American Panoramic Experience) Museum, had told me earlier.
 “Now it feels like it has been brought out into the open again.”